mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/inter-contract-calls/inter-contract-calls.md

 So far, we have covered only one type of operation – transaction.
 But we can _originate_ contracts from LIGO a well!
 There is a special instruction `Mavryk.create_contract`.
 It accepts four arguments:
 1. Contract code.
 Note that the code must be an inline function that does not use any existing bindings.
 2. Optional delegate.
-3. The amount of Tez to send to the contract upon origination.
+3. The amount of Mav to send to the contract upon origination.
 4. The initial storage value.

 For example, we can create a new counter contract with